 - Connect and gain an understanding of the incredible Aboriginal Culture through a bush walk and cultural experience

-- Drop into the iconic Surfers Paradise and enjoy views of kilometres of golden sand beaches
+- Drop into the iconic Surfers Paradise and a local conservation park

 - Spend a night exploring the buzzing riverside city of Brisbane